-The Chartered Linguist register is held by CIOL in the public interest.
+The Chartered Linguist Register is held by CIOL in the public interest.
 The register is incorporated within the CIOL member check, in which chartership is indicated.

 Chartered Linguists must be able to demonstrate competence as a practising linguist, based on a combination of qualifications, experience, current professional practice, and a commitment to maintaining skills and knowledge through continuing professional development.

 All Chartered Linguists are listed on the CL register.
 Chartership is widely recognised as a trusted mark of professionalism and a badge of quality and competence.

 In addition to meeting the CL Admissions Criteria all Chartered Linguists are bound by CIOL's Code of Professional Conduct.
 The principles within the code act as benchmarks for the conduct expected from a Chartered Linguist, providing valuable assurance to all users of language services.

 What is the profile of a Chartered Linguist?

 A Chartered Linguist will generally be educated to degree level or above in their non-native language.
 In addition they may hold a specialist qualification in translation and/or interpreting.

 A Chartered Linguist will have a minimum of five years' practical experience, using their language skills in a professional context.

 A Chartered Linguist will be in current professional practice in one or a number of specialisms i.e. translating, interpreting, teaching or using languages in a business context.